Why Yindalini Yoga Series?

 If you suffer from injury or vertigo, you should use caution in practicing this breathing exercise.

 If you have certain health conditions, be cautious when practicing Breath of Fire.
-Although unlikely, BOF may aggravate some health issues, such as hypertension, heart disease or suffer from stroke or seizure disorders.
+Although unlikely, BOF may aggravate some health issues, such as hypertension, heart disease or suffer from stroke, or seizure disorders.
 Please note BOF may also help.

-Also, please use caution if you have acid or heat related gastric issues, such as ulcers.
+Also, please use caution if you have acid or heat-related gastric issues, such as ulcers.

 Common errors in practicing Breath of Fire:

 Paradoxical breathing.
-Many people learn to breathe backwards and they inhale by pulling the belly-in.
+Many people learn to breathe backward and they inhale by pulling the belly-in.
 This is called Paradoxical Breathing.
 People who are often anxious or smoke frequently tend to have this pattern.
 It can be easily changed by placing a hand on the chest and one on the belly and doing Breath of Fire slowly with total awareness.

 Breathing by an exaggerated pumping of the belly.
 Breath of Fire is not the deep cleansing breath that pumps the stomach with complete exhales and inhales.
 Breath of Fire, when done correctly, comes from higher up near the solar plexus.